bipuljha24/Azure_Workplace/README.md

 # Azure_Workplace
-This is a repositary to save the azure activity lab
+This is a repositary to have idea about lab session in Azure.